 Figure 2: Gonad of an A. kojimai ‘morphological hermaphrodite’.
 A) Gonad removed from fresh tissue on board.
-Note its overall white colour used as a diagnostic for the female sex on board, while the brownish spots scattered over it reflect male tissues.
+Note its overall whitish colour used as a diagnostic for the female sex on board, while the brownish spots scattered over it reflect male tissues.
 B) Transverse cross-section of a formalin-fixed gonad (same individual as in A), taken approximately at the middle of the antero-posterior axis.
 Asterisks indicate male tissue.
 C) Hematoxylin-eosin coloured semi-thin section prepared from the section shown in B where male tissues appear in blue (also marked with asterisks) and female tissues appear in pink.
-D) Close-up of gonadal tissues with both male and female gametes developing in close proximity. dg: digestive gland, go: gonad, ovo: oocytes, spz: spermatozoa.
+D) Close-up of gonadal tissues with both male and female gametes developing in close proximity. dg: digestive gland, go: gonad, oo: oocytes, spz: spermatozoa.
 Scale bars are 5 mm in A, 1 mm in B & C, 100 µm in D.

 Distribution of genetic variation

 The principal components analysis of SNP genotypes in A. boucheti revealed an unexpected pattern (Fig. 3A): the first axis (1% of the total variance) separated two groups of individuals clearly determined by their sex, except for three individuals that segregated with the opposite sex.
 Two of these three individuals had been processed consecutively on-board and their numbering was most likely inverted by mistake.
 The sex of the third one was identified from external observation only, and given the rate of error of this method it is possible that sex was wrongly identified.
-All other sexed individuals (i.e. 48 females and 52 males) clustered into two distinct groups along the axis 1 of the PCA.
-In addition, the 104 unsexed individuals were evenly distributed between the two clusters (52 with the male cluster and 52 with the female cluster, Fig. 3A).
-The second axis (0.7% of the total variance) further subdivided the male and female groups according to the main geographical subdivision of sampling locations: Western sites (Manus and Woodlark basins) versus Eastern sites (Lau basin and Futuna arc), which are separated by well over 2000 km (Fig. 1).
+All other sexed individuals (i.e. 46 females and 51 males) clustered into two distinct groups along the axis 1 of the PCA.
+In addition, the 99 unsexed individuals were evenly distributed between the two clusters (50 with the male cluster and 49 with the female cluster, Fig. 3A).
+Using axis1 coordinates to identify the sex of all individuals, we find 101 males and 95 females (r = 0.51, exact binomial test p=0.72).
+The second axis (0.8% of the total variance) further subdivided the male and female groups according to the main geographical subdivision of sampling locations: Western sites (Manus and Woodlark basins) versus Eastern sites (Lau basin and Futuna arc), which are separated by well over 2000 km (Fig. 1).